dylanbien/CS61Lab2/README.md

 Notes:
 - Must run **insert.sql** before running **triggertest.sql**.
-- **triggertest.sql** should be run line-by-line, since some of the tests cause exceptions.
+- **triggertest.sql** should be run line-by-line, since some of the tests cause exceptions, or check the "Continue SQL script execution on errors (by default)" box under the SQL Execution tab in MySQLWorkbench preferences.
 - Line 33, which deletes a row from the *Users* table, required us to uncheck the "Safe Updates" box under the SQL Editor tab in MySQLWorkbench preferences.

 ### procedures.sql